All posts

 Founders frequently underestimate how long recovery takes.
 Even when funds are eventually released, the process can span weeks or months.
 During that time, operational pressure compounds.

 The distinction between having funds released and having full operational recovery is important.
 Even after a freeze resolves, the psychological and operational residue affects decision-making.
 Founders who experience a freeze often become risk-averse in ways that constrain future growth.
+For a practical framework on what to do in those first critical hours, see the structural diagnostic for frozen business accounts.

 Early decisions about how revenue flows into the business tend to calcify.
 What started as a short-term arrangement becomes structural — and changing payment infrastructure later, when volume is higher and stakes are greater, is more complex and more disruptive than it would have been earlier.
+Founders relying on Stripe as their sole dashboard often discover this calcification only when it becomes a blocking issue.
+For a comparison of banking platforms that support redundancy, see Mercury vs Wise vs Relay.

 Structure before urgency